thepg24/TouhouDeck/README.md

 Also, this is my recommended controller layout for use with Touhou 1-3:
 ![](controllerlayout.jpg)

 With LLS and MS, you can use the displayed button layout as well as any button defined as the Shift key.
 Make sure your Shift key is easy to reach during gameplay for comfort purposes.
-(I'd recommend the bumpers or triggers personally)
+(I'd recommend one of the bumpers or triggers personally)

 Once everything is fully configured, launch the game(s) and enjoy!